Here’s a game to play with an adult!

 Notes for adults

-Train for Two helps to develop children’s fluency with simple addition.
+Train Tactics for Two helps to develop children’s fluency with simple addition.
 However, the real challenge is to find a winning strategy!

 Choose a smaller target, or use more rods.